Prescription or Over the Counter: Follow Directions to Stay Safe

 How Much

 Getting the right dose is important.
 That can be easier if you take a medicine in pill form than if you must take liquid medicine that has to be measured.
 The exact amount you take matters.
 Too little may not work.
 Too much can be toxic.
-Pharmacists often provide a measuring cup or spoon with prescriptions.
+Pharmacists often provide a measuring cup or spoon with liquid medicine.

 You can accidentally take too much if you take drugs in combination with each other.
 But sometimes it’s hard to tell exactly what drug you’re taking by just looking at the brand name.
 For example, taking too much of an acetaminophen can cause liver damage.
 Tylenol is acetaminophen.
 And many other OTC products also contain acetaminophen, including medicines for cough, cold and flu.
 Be sure to check the ingredients of OTC drugs to make sure you aren’t getting too much of one drug.

-Alcohol and Meds Don’t Mix
+Alcohol and Medicines Don’t Mix

 Alcohol and prescription drugs can be a dangerous combination.
 And many OTC drugs can also be dangerous when taken with alcohol.